 The biggest and most welcome change we get however comes in the form of Predatory Strikes, which gives our finishing moves a 20% chance per combo point to make our next Nature spell instant cast.
 Feral becomes an absolutely terrifying spec with this talent; our Ferocious Bites deal some absolutely ridiculous damage, and we can now follow them up with an instant Cyclone on a key target as well.
 Gone are the days of trying to hard-cast Cyclone and getting interrupted — Feral legitimately has some of the best CC of any melee DPS class now.
 The only issue is that it’s still somewhat janky crowd control, as we have to awkwardly leave form in other to cast Cyclone, even though it’s instant cast, and we lose all of the benefits afforded to us while in Cat Form for that 1.5 second of global cooldown.

 Jank in general is unfortunately still our biggest issue in WotLK.
 For instance, where Rogues can interrupt at any time with Kick, we have to awkwardly move away and shapeshift into Dire Bear Form in order to interrupt with Feral Charge due to its 8 yard minimum range requirement, which causes our damage to practically stop for a few seconds.
-Moreover, we still lack a healing reduction effect, which unfortunately makes it practically mandatory that we team up with a WoW Hunter Icon Hunter or WoW Warrior Icon Arms Warrior in 3v3.
-This in turn greatly limits the comps we fit into, and means that Ferals have to try a lot harder than some other specs, like WoW Warrior Icon Arms Warriors, in order to perform at the same level.
+Moreover, we still lack a healing reduction effect, which unfortunately makes it practically mandatory that we team up with a Hunter or Arms Warrior in 3v3.
+This in turn greatly limits the comps we fit into, and means that Ferals have to try a lot harder than some other specs, like Arms Warriors, in order to perform at the same level.
 None of this is to say that Feral isn’t a good spec however; we have an S-tier 2v2 comp and several very solid 3v3 comps.
 You should just know that patience and dedication are required in order to succeed as a Feral Druid in WotLK arena.

 Best 2v2 comps

-• WoW Druid Icon Feral Druid / WoW Rogue Icon Subtlety Rogue
+- Feral Druid / Subtlety Rogue

 Best 3v3 comps